-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the three month period ended January 31, 2022 and 2021 (Unaudited) (Expressed in Canadian dollars)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the three month period ended October 31, 2022 and 2021 (Unaudited)

-NOTE 1 - NATURE AND CONTINUANCE OF OPERATIONS
+NOTE 1 - NATURE OF OPERATIONS AND GOING CONCERN

 Discovery-Corp Enterprises Inc. (the "Company") was incorporated under the laws of British Columbia on May 6, 1986, and maintains its head office at 125A - 1030 Denman Street, Vancouver, British Columbia, Canada, V6B 5A1.
 The Company's registered and records office is at 700 - 401 West Georgia Street, Vancouver, British Columbia, Canada, V6B 5A1.
 The Company is an exploration stage company engaged in exploration for base and precious metals.